1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

+#### Implementation Languages
 * The application must be developed in Java language using the IntelliJ IDE or NetBeans.
 * The unit tests should be implemented using the JUnit 5 framework.
 * The JaCoCo plugin should be used to generate the coverage report.
-* All the images/figures produced during the software development process should be recorded in SVG format.
 * Use Javadoc to generate useful documentation for Java code.
 * The JaCoCo plugin should be used to generate the coverage report.
+* The application’s graphical interface is to be developed in JavaFX 11.

+#### Mandatory Standards/Patterns
+* All the images/figures produced during the software development process should be recorded in SVG format.

 ### Interface Constraints